Computer Vision Engineer (m/f/d). Competency profile No 2.

 By practitioners, for practitioners - this service is provided by AI Guild members recognized for their expertise.

-Here is the example of a Computer Vision engineer.
+Here is an example of a Computer Vision engineer.

-He has a Master's degree in Image Processing and Computer Vision and started two years ago in an early-stage startup.
-It gave him the opportunity for product development from scratch in a small team.
+He has a Master's degree in Image Processing and Computer Vision and started at an early-stage startup two years ago.
+It allowed him to develop products from scratch in a small team.
 Subsequently, the startup received venture capital funding.

 Computer Vision engineer.
 Mid-level competency profile.